ithemal/Ithemal/README.md

 ```
 data_collection/build/bin/tokenizer {HEX_CODE} --token
 ```
-which will output an XML representation of the basic block, with all implicit operands expanded.
+which will output an XML representation of the basic block, with all implicit operands enumerated.
-This is necessary to store in the dataset.

-#### Representation

-Raw data is represented as a list of tuples containing `(code_id, timing, code_intel, code_xml)`, where `code_id` is a unique identifier for the code, `timing` is the float representing the timing of the block, `code_intel` is the human-readable block string (this gets split on newlines and attached to instructions in the block.
-This is only for debugging and can be empty or `None`), and `code_xml` is the result of the tokenizer on that block.
-To store datasets, we `torch.save` and `torch.load` this list of tuples.
-The first 80% of a dataset is loaded as the train set, and the last 20% is the test set.
-For an example of one of these datasets, look at [a small sample of our training data](https://github.com/psg-mit/Ithemal-models/blob/master/paper/data/haswell_sample1000.data).

 ### Model Training